DidierAll/DidierAll.github.io/portfolio.md

 -->

 ## Fall Detection Algorithm from IMU Data
+*For confidentiality reason, I can only provide an overall description of the project highlighting the experience gained in dealing with a real world application*.

-The goal of this project conducted at Biofourmis was to develop an embedded real-time fall detection algorithm for the upper arm Everion wearable device.
-The main challenge lied in building a "light-weight" algorithm given the memory and computational limit of the wearable.
-For confidentiality reason, this project can only be described in general terms, which is still of value, given its real world application.
+The goal of this project conducted at Biofourmis was to develop an embedded real-time fall detection algorithm for the upper arm Everion wearable device using IMU accelerator and gyroscope sensor data.
+Being a fall alert detection algorithm, the first major challenge was to achieve a sensitivity>85% while keeping the false positive rate really low, to much less than 1 fall/day i.e. specificity>0.9999 to avoid an "alert" fatigue.
+Another major challenge lied in building a "light-weight" algorithm given the memory and computational hardware limitations of the wearable device.

 The project was performed in several phases:
-1. A clinical research study was first conducted to collect wearable data for a variety of falls and activity of daily living (ADL) tasks in the lab and from a 24hrs real-world contimuous recordings at home, to obtain some fall and non-fall data to develop the algorithm
+1. A clinical research study was first conducted to collect wearable data for a variety of falls and activity of daily living (ADL) tasks in the lab and from a 24hrs real-world contimuous recordings at home, to obtain some fall and non-fall data to develop the algorithm.
-2. A "large" model  with no limitations in terms of type of classifier or number of features was then developed to create a benchmark for what performance could be achieved.
+2. A "large" model  with no limitations in terms of type of classifier or number of features was then developed to create a performance benchmark.
 The best performance was obtained from an XGboost classifier and included several thousands of features computed from a short sliding data window.
-3. Subsequently, we developed a "light-weigth" algorithm using a linear regression classifier.
-Given the limitations associated with its linear nature, the original performance was poor.
-Following an analysis of false positives, additional feature engineering, feature selection and reduction, a high performing linear regression model was developed with only 10-20 features.
+3. Subsequently, we developed a "light-weight" algorithm using a linear regression classifier.
+Given the limitations associated with its linear nature, the original model performance was poor.
+To solve this problem, our main effort focused on further developing innovative feature engineering, by analyzing false positives.
+Following feature optimization, selection and reduction, a high performing linear regression model was developed with only 10-20 features.
-4. Finally, the above python-based model was implemented and optimized to the specific device firmware architecture and code.
+4. In its final phase, the above python-based model was implemented and optimized to the specific device firmware architecture and code.
-5. The final algorithm achieved a sensitivity>85% and specificity >99.9999%, equivalent to a false positive rate of 1 fall/2 weeks based on simulation and verification testing.
+5. Despite its light-weight, the resulting algorithm achieved remarkable performance with a sensitivity>85% and specificity >99.99999%, equivalent to a false positive rate of 1 fall/2 weeks based on our simulation and verification testing (leave-one-out cross validation and unseen dataset).

 ## Cardiac Arrhytmia Classification from Short ECG Recordings (CINC 2017 Challenge)